By Juan Almeida

 Eventually she would be moored at Safe Harbor’s Marina in Stock Island, Florida where she remained for a great many years pending Coast Guard approval for dives in and around Key West.
 Citing the Jones Act, the US Coast Guard requested an act of Congress to allow the SPT-16 to operate.
 An exercise in futility.
 A beautiful 33-ton Rolex sat in Key West for a number of years before I transferred her back to Boca Raton, Florida where she lives today.
 Efforts to restore her to her original luster are underway.

-Read more about Juan Almeida in our upcoming issue of Véhicule, order here!
+Read more about Juan Almeida in Véhicule, order here!